ggombee/react_MintCamp-Community/README.md

 - Think about why React use Atomic Design.

-## 2. About this Toy-project
+## 2. About

-- title : "MintCamp"
+- Title : "MintCamp"
-- base : create-react-app
+- Base : create-react-app
-- style : styled-component
+- Styles : styled-component

 # 2. Settings